peyton manning's record reveals tom brady's greatness - SportsRip

 Integrity and honesty among NCAA schools are like Manti Teo's girlfriend.
 Dead and

 never really existed.
-Lying, cheating, and looking the other way, have long been part of the culture of big-time athletics.
-The governing body can hand down the toughest sanctions in
+Lying, cheating, and looking the other way, have long been part of the

 college sports history and hardly anybody blinks.
 It just keeps happening over and over and